Ever wanted to create a custom WordPress theme for your website?

-Creating your own WordPress theme from scratch used to involve writing complex code or hiring theme developers to make a theme for you.
-But thanks to new and easy-to-use WordPress theme generators, anyone can create a custom WordPress theme without writing code.
+Creating your own WordPress theme from scratch used to involve writing complex code or hiring theme developers to one for you.
+But thanks to new and easy-to-use WordPress theme generators, anyone can create a professional theme without writing code.

 Creating Custom WordPress Themes for Beginners

-If you hire a developer or web development agency, the cost of creating a custom theme from scratch can be thousands of dollars.
-Because many small businesses can’t afford the cost, they settle for the default WordPress themes that come with the platform.
+If you hire a developer or web development agency, creating a custom theme from scratch can cost thousands of dollars.
+Since many small businesses can’t afford the cost of custom WordPress themes, they settle for the default themes that come with the platform.

 SeedProd is already a powerful drag-and-drop page builder used by over 1 million website owners.
-But with its theme builder, any non-techy user can build a completely custom WordPress theme without code.
+But with its theme builder, any non-techy user can create a custom WordPress theme without code.

 Instead of juggling wp-content files, you can build themes from scratch with just a few clicks.
 SeedProd will even create your stylesheet automatically.